 Classic Mayonnaise or Garlic Aioli

-Add vinegar, mustard, aquafaba and salt to a high speed blender.
+Add mustard and aquafaba to a high speed blender.
 Blend until combined.
-With motor running, slowly(!) drizzle in the oil.
+With motor running on medium speed, slowly(!) drizzle in the oil.
 You’ll be able to hear the emulsification as the mayo thickens.
-When oil is blended and mayonnaise is thick, add the syrup and curry powder and blend until combined.
+When oil is blended and mayonnaise is thick, add the salt, pepper, syrup and curry powder (start with a teaspoon or two) and blend until combined.
 Taste and adjust seasonings.
+Depending on the curry blend you're using feel free to add much more.
 Store in refrigerator for up to 7 days.

 Preheat waffle iron.
 We like this one.